thiblahute/meson-website/Home.md

-## Service disruption 2015/12/28
+## Service disruption 2015/05

-The certificates on wrapdb were updated.
-Versions prior to 0.28.0 will print certificate errors.
-Please update your Meson install.
+WrapDB is unfortunately down.
+We have set up a [fallback wraptool] to get you going while we fix the issue.

 # The Meson Build System Documentation